Image: Shutterstock

 - Sensory processing difficulties

-- Using nonverbal communication – not being able to converse despite having good language skills.
+- Preferring nonverbal communication or being unable to converse despite having good language skills.

 - Weak executive functioning skills